jantimon/css-framework-performance/README.md

 ##### How do you generate these values?

-Every commit to the [css-framework-performance master branch](https://github.com/jantimon/css-framework-performance/) generates five lighthouse reports for each project in the [css-frameworks folder](https://github.com/jantimon/css-framework-performance/tree/master/css-frameworks).
+Every commit to the [css-framework-performance master branch](https://github.com/jantimon/css-framework-performance/) generates 5 lighthouse reports for each project in the [css-frameworks folder](https://github.com/jantimon/css-framework-performance/tree/master/css-frameworks).
+The [https://en.wikipedia.org/wiki/Median](median) report is published to github pages.

 The network throtteling is using the [lighthouse devtools defaults](https://github.com/GoogleChrome/lighthouse/blob/master/docs/throttling.md).